Do you have a balcony garden? Check out 6 balcony garden tips for its care in summer.

 In extreme sunlight, cover the balcony by an awning, parasol or shade cloth to provide shade in hottest hours.

 Plants those who are suffering from heat and are affected seriously must be moved from their previous sunny position and significantly cut back and pruned.
-After that keeping them in a better position in partial shade.
+After that, keep them in a better position in partial shade.

 Adding water-retaining granules in pots is also a good idea.
 They’ll retain the moisture and provide a perfect moisture balance to plants in summer.